 As teacher, I’m pretty unique, for I’ve taught all levels of kids, from kindergarten through grade 12, in 4 different buildings in the second largest city in Rhode Island, over 3 decades (they were all elective moves).
 In addition, I did stints subbing in elementary school and taught women prisoners how to write.
 All this makes me an “expert” of sorts.

-Now, I tell my stories in monthly columns in the Pulitzer-Prize-winning Providence Journal.
+Presently, I tell my stories in monthly columns in the Pulitzer-Prize-winning Providence Journal.
 Is that a big deal?
 Most assuredly.
-It’s the first time a major news enterprise like the Providence Journal invites a teacher to weigh in on the debate concerning public education in America.
+It’s the first time a major news enterprise invites a teacher to weigh in on the debate concerning public education in America.

 My columns reflect the zany, wacky world of teaching, where one hits the ground running, at the start of each new day.
 Then, too, they’re often about interaction with students, so they’re guaranteed to be off-the-wall, ever-changing, and often hilarious.

-If you’d like me to speak to your group or class, contact me at e-mail address below.
+If you’d like me to speak to your group or class on teaching and/or writing, contact me at e-mail address below.

 ***Disclaimer: CKMellor asserts the opinions on this blog are solely hers and her work cannot be copied by others without the author’s written permission.